stanidesis/with-graphql-faunadb/README.md

 ## Why FaunaDB

-By importing a `.gql` or `.graphql` schema into FaunaDB (sample file in [static directory](TODO)), FaunaDB will generate required Indexes and GraphQL resolvers for you -- hands free 👐 ([some limitations exist](https://docs.fauna.com/fauna/current/api/graphql/#limitations)).
+By importing a `.gql` or `.graphql` schema into FaunaDB ([see our sample schema file](#TODO)), FaunaDB will generate required Indexes and GraphQL resolvers for you -- hands free 👐 ([some limitations exist](https://docs.fauna.com/fauna/current/api/graphql/#limitations)).

 ## How To Use This Template

 You can start with this template [using `create-next-app`](#use-create-next-app) or by [downloading the repository manually](#download-this-template-manually).

-To switch to your database, take a look inside the `/api/graphql.js` implementation and modify the `schema.gql` file before uploading yours to FaunaDB.
+To use a live FaunaDB database, create one and import this example's `schema.gql` file using the FaunaDB console.
+Create a client secret, then paste it into `next.config.js`.

 ### Use `create-next-app`